-The COVID-19 pandemic is a public health emergency that may invoke the provisions of mutual aid agreements for cities across the state.
+The COVID-19 pandemic and other emergencies may invoke the provisions of mutual aid agreements for cities across the state.
 Minnesota cities have a tradition of providing emergency assistance.
 As part of their response to the current emergency, cities should take note of existing mutual aid agreements and review their provisions with legal counsel.

 Cities have broad authority under state law to share personnel, equipment, and supplies with other cities and political subdivisions during an emergency.
 The terms by which aid is shared are governed by a mutual aid agreement, a written agreement between the parties, or state law.

-The League’s information memo on emergency assistance provides useful legal background and discussion of coverage and liability issues in mutual aid agreements.
+The League’s information memos on emergency assistance and mutual aid agreements provide useful legal background and discussion of coverage and liability issues.

 Are mutual aid agreements limited to police and fire functions?